Frequently Asked Questions

 - POUs and CCAs may serve only customers for which they serve as the LSE or retail provider

-- Send dispatch signals or directly control individual batteries.
+- Send dispatch signals to or directly control individual batteries participating in a market-aware VPP.

 - Collect and provide hourly or subhourly charge/discharge interval data from a battery inverter or submeter to the CEC.

-- Comply with the participants’ interconnection agreements (for example, a Rule 21 tariff) if the participant plans to export under the DSGS Program.
-Dispatch in violation of an interconnection agreement is not eligible for incentive payments.
+- Comply with the participants’ utility interconnection agreements (for example, a Rule 21 tariff) Dispatch in violation of an interconnection agreement is not elgigible for incentive payments.

-- Have a total minimum nominal power rating of 100 kW across all utility service territories and resource durations.
+- a total minimum nameplate power rating of 400kW across all utility service territories and resource durations

 - For non-EV storage assets, the total nominal power rating is determined by summing the nominal continuous power rating (kW) from the specification sheets of the individual storage devices within the aggregation.